mockingej/siteminder.sendsimple/README.md

 Please note that apikeys for SendGrid and MailGun were excluded for security purposes.
 Kindly provide your own apikeys for SendGrid and Mailgun.
-You should also replace the api for mailgun as it requires a domain which is generated for sandbox.
+You should also replace the api for mailgun as it requires a domain which is generated for sandbox testing.